 Standing poised to lead the National Collaborative Institute of Leadership, in the District of Columbia, Dr. Troy L. M. Denson always says, "You cannot effectively serve the community, nor education, nor the Church with an eye on financial prosperity as your goal; it must be done with a passion and love for awakening, nurturing, and fostering the ethical and collaborative leadership in all people".

-Denson's research and passion centers around leadership in diverse urban communities and in predominantly African American historic churches.
+Denson's research and passion centers around leadership in emerging diverse communities and in predominantly African American historic churches whose communities are growing and emerging as postmodern and diverse.
 Denson is the the author of compelling studies about the "Harmful Effects of Globalization on North American Children in Urban Communities"; a 3-volume workbook titled "Churchin': Acts of the Apostles Workbook".
-And most recently, Denson is in completion of scholarly research due for publishing in latter part of the year 2020, regarding "Re-framing the Views/Focus on the Mission of God for Urban Historic Churches for Increasing their Relevance in the Changing Neighborhoods and Communities of the 21st Century".
+And most recently, Denson is in completion of scholarly research due for publishing in latter part of the year 2020, regarding "THE FALLOW GROUNDS HAVE BEEN PLOWED: THE RE-EMERGENCE OF THE AFRICAN AMERICAN CHURCH IN 21ST CENTURY AMERICA (RELIGION, RACE, AND ETHNICITY)".

 With a focus of bettering the community conditions of African Americans and minorities, as a clergy, Dr. Denson has served in the role of Pastor of a humble church, whereas he demonstrated to the community of Talbot County, Maryland, how a small church can have profound effects within the community.
 As Pastor, Dr. Denson worked tirelessly in renewing a small historic Methodist church's membership, finances, and community service.
 Resultantly, the capacity of he church's few members served in leading roles helping African Americans and minorities the Easton, Maryland, community.
 As example, leading the way, Dr. Denson served on the Talbot County Family Network (TCFN) Board of Directors.
 At this capacity he chaired the Grant Funding Committee and served alongside governmental and non-governmental community leaders in annually assessing the needs of families and small businesses, and facilitated the funding of millions of dollars in grant funding for empowering the county's small businesses to facilitate helps and resources to low-income and minority families.
 Also as a community leader, Dr. Denson served on the NAACP Scholarship Committee in Talbot County, Maryland, whereas he co-labored with colleagues in raising thousands of dollars for helping graduated students who were not on the honor's list, by funding their tuition and books, enabling them to enter college and focus more on their academic success.